-Feta cheese is perfect for beginners.
-It is cheaper than store-bought feta and doesn’t require any special techniques or ripening.
+Feta is the perfect cheese for beginners.
+It is cheaper than store-bought cheese and doesn’t require any special tools or techniques.
 Here is how to make feta in your own kitchen!

 Feta is a basic salt-brined, white cheese.
 It is similar to a variety of white, crumbly cheeses found all over Europe and the Middle East.
 Recipes vary based on the type of milk available and bacterial culture.